scottyeager/info_foundation/src/definitions_concepts/resource_units_table.md

 | ssd unit      | 1 GB	 | SRU |
 | network unit  | 1 GB of bandwidth transmitted in/out	| NRU |

-These are raw capacities as measured by our ThreeFold Software.
+These are raw capacities as measured by our ThreeFold Software on Zero-OS.